ImSpxrsh/StockFinder/README.md

 **Features**

 * User-friendly interface for entering stock symbols.
-* Fetches data from Yahoo Finance API (limited to 1-day interval).
+* Fetches data from Yahoo Finance API .
 * Parses JSON response to extract the stock price.
 * Handles errors gracefully, including invalid symbols and network issues.
 * Allows users to exit the program by entering "EXIT" or clicking the Escape Button.